jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 Go to the Navigation component.
 Create a `ul` with 2 `li`s.
 Each `li` should contain a Navlink.
-The first `li` should have a `Navlink` for the url `'/'` which leads to the **Products** component.
+The first `li` should have a `Navlink` for the url `'/'` which leads to the `Products` component.
 The second `li` should have a
-`NavLink` for the url `/create` which is for the **CreateProduct** component
+`NavLink` for the url `/create` which is for the `CreateProduct` component.

 Now go to your `App.js` and set up the routes for these Navlinks.
 Remove the default code but leave the Fragments.
 Add your Navigation component to the JSX.
-Beneath the Navigation component, create the routes for the Products and `CreateProduct` components.
-Make sure the route for the Products component is an exact path.
+Beneath the Navigation component, create the routes for the `Products` and `CreateProduct` components.
+Make sure the route for the `Products` component is an exact path.

 Test your links in the browser.
 You should now be able to click on each option in the Navbar and see the page render the corresponding component.